2006–07 NHL season

 The 2006–07 NHL season was the 90th season of operation (89th season of play) of the National Hockey League (NHL).
-The 2007 Stanley Cup Playoffs began on April 11, 2007, and concluded on June 6, with the Anaheim Ducks defeating the Ottawa Senators to win their first Stanley Cup, becoming the first team from California to do so.
+The Mighty Ducks of Anaheim officially shortened their name to the Anaheim Ducks prior to the season.
+The 2007 Stanley Cup playoffs began on April 11, 2007, and concluded on June 6, with the Ducks defeating the Ottawa Senators to win their first Stanley Cup, becoming the first team from California to do so.

 League business

+Salary cap

 The NHL announced that the regular season salary cap rise after the initial season.
-The 2006–07 salary cap was increased by $5,000,000 (US) per team to bring the salary cap up to $44,000,000 (US).
-While the 2006–07 salary floor was increased by $8,000,000 (US) per team to $28,000,000 (US).
+The 2006–07 salary cap was increased by US$5,000,000 per team to bring the salary cap up to US$44,000,000.
+While the 2006–07 salary floor was increased by US$8,000,000 per team to US$28,000,000.
 This is the only year where the NHL salary floor raised faster than the NHL salary cap.

+Anaheim rebranding

 The Mighty Ducks of Anaheim officially shortened their name to the Anaheim Ducks prior to the season, introducing a new logo, uniforms and color scheme.
 This reflected a clean break from their original owners, The Walt Disney Company, who originally named the team after the movie, The Mighty Ducks upon their formation in 1993.

+Jersey number 84

 No NHL player had worn the jersey number 84 until Guillaume Latendresse of the Montreal Canadiens began doing so at the start of this season.

+Entry draft

+The 2006 NHL entry draft was held at General Motors Place in Vancouver, British Columbia, on June 24, 2006.
+Erik Johnson was selected first overall by the St. Louis Blues.